AlmostGivingUp/stm32-learning-animated-led/README.md

 Learned:
 1. Blocking and non-blocking code
-2. Using USART RX interrupts and TX
+2. Using UART RX interrupts and TX
 3. Pausing execution safely
 4. Abstracting HAL functions using OOP
 5. Executing code in CPP instead of C